rexresearch

 [ PDF ]

-A hydrogen generation system includes a signal generation system
+system includes a signal generation system configured to

-configured to generate a driver signal, wherein the driver signal
+generate a driver signal, wherein the driver signal is a pulsed

-is a pulsed DC signal.
-A signal processing system is configured to
+DC signal.
+A signal processing system is configured to process

 contained within the hydrogen generation chamber.
 The hydrogen

-configured to contain the feedstock, and at least one cathode
+anode configured to contain the feedstock, and at least one

-signal processing system includes: a positive reactive circuit
+anode.
+The signal processing system includes: a positive

-coupled to the anode of the hydrogen generation chamber, a
+reactive circuit coupled to the anode of the hydrogen generation

-negative reactive circuit coupled to the cathode of the hydrogen
+chamber, a negative reactive circuit coupled to the cathode of

-generation chamber, and a feedback circuit that is configured to
+the hydrogen generation chamber, and a feedback circuit that is

 This application claims the benefit of U.S. Provisional Patent